 remove all descriptions of the Glumps which place value judgments on their disfigurements in order to emphasize just how evil and scary they are, such as, ‘Bruiser’s scarred skin makes for a scary sight.”

 The company has been repeatedly approached by the charity and has been asked to take the lead in changing the way that all children’s entertainment companies describe and portray their villains.
 But Mind Candy has refused to act.

 James added: “The charity has supported thousands of children with conditions, scars or marks similar to those attributed to some of the Glumps.
 90% of the children who contact us have been bullied – and name calling is extremely common.
 We can and do transform their lives but the very culture in which we live has to change in order for ALL children to feel confident around different and unusual faces.
 Given that Moshi Monsters are played by over 70 million children worldwide, we hope that Mind Candy will recognise the importance of our campaign and work with us to take action.”

-Back in the summer the charity successfully challenged Lego about their toy version of the Lone Ranger villain, Butch Cavendish, which coincided with the release of the Disney film.
+During 2013 the charity successfully challenged Lego about their toy version of the Lone Ranger villain, Butch Cavendish, which coincided with the release of the Disney film.
 The Lego figure was described on the website as ‘a ruthless outlaw whose terribly scarred face is a perfection reflection of the bottomless pit that passes for his soul.’
 Lego changed this after Changing Faces challenged them.